 Individuals performing cervical dislocation, and/or decapitation in adult animals, without anesthesia, in a research or teaching setting must be certified to perform these techniques.
-They must contact TRACS Veterinary Services or the Institutional Animal Care and Use Committee (IACUC) office, or designated trainers (designated trainers will provide training and assessment of the participant’s skill level and verify that person’s proficiency in use of the technique).
+They must contact Campus Veterinary Services (CVS) or the Institutional Animal Care and Use Committee (IACUC) office, or designated trainers (designated trainers will provide training and assessment of the participant’s skill level and verify that person’s proficiency in use of the technique).
 Once the person has been certified as proficient in the techniques, they may be listed as certified to perform these techniques on an approved Animal Care and Use Protocol.
-A list of certified trainers is available in TRACS Veterinary Services and the IACUC Office.
+A list of certified trainers is available in CVS and the IACUC Office.

 Ideally, euthanasia should be performed in procedure rooms or laboratory space away from other animals.
 Death must be confirmed prior to bagging the carcass for disposal.

 NOTE: Please refer to the AVMA Guidelines for Euthanasia of Animals: 2013 for information on other species and additional euthanasia methods not covered in this policy.

 Euthanasia of Mice and Rat Fetuses and Neonates

 Rodent fetuses along with other mammals are unconscious in utero and hypoxia does not evoke a response.
 Therefore, it is unnecessary to remove fetuses for euthanasia after the dam is euthanized, if fetuses are not collected.